caiogondim/caiogondim.com/_posts/2018-10-23-city-state-state-management.md

 I was proud of almost all decisions I took during those almost 2 years.
 But one never felt right: **using Redux for state management**.

+> This is a purely anedoctal experience.
+I'm not saying that using Redux is
+> wrong per se.
+It just didn't fit my mental model and use case.

 Using Redux was better than using no state management solution, but I always had this feeling deep inside that it was the wrong approach.
 Too verbose and with it's own idioms that didn't play well with native syntax like async/await and error handling.
-But I drank the cool-aid.
+But I drank the Kool-Aid.

 After 1.5 years after first implementing it on the multimedia player I can better look in retrospect and see what went well, what didn't, and why I ended